lionelclement/Elvex/README.md

 What you can do with Elvex
 -----------------------------

-Write automatically and quickly texts in a correct Natural Language, and rest assured that **Elvex** avoids any misunderstanding.
+Write automatically and quickly texts in a correct Natural Language, from the meaning and elements of discourse, and rest assured that **Elvex** avoids any misunderstanding.

 Theorical aspects
 -----------------